venkatasrikanthm/stepassessments2021/README.md

 # stepassessments2021

+## Accept your github collaboration invite which comes to your email which was associated with your personal github accounts ##

 # Assessment Instructions

 1) Create a console application for each question that has given. if there are multipile questions given, create multiple C# solutions for them.